Introduction

 Dogs are not allowed in the national park.

 There are no shops or fuel stations between Te Anau and Milford Sound.
-A limited selection of supplies is available at Milford Sound and at Gunns Camp.
-Gunns Camp is on a detour down the Hollyford Valley Road.
-Refreshments are also available on the boat cruises.
 Public toilets are only available at Te Anau, Knob’s Flat and at Milford.

-If you’re planning a relaxing day, taking time to stop and experience all that the Milford Road journey has to offer, make sure you have a full tank of fuel before leaving Te Anau, and take food and beverages with you.
-It is also recommended that you take insect repellent.
+Make sure you have a full tank of fuel before leaving Te Anau, and take food and beverages with you.
+We also suggest you take insect repellent.

 Safety